gwpy/gwpy/docs/timeseries/index.rst

    :include-source:

 |
+As described in the `NDS access documentation <nds>`_, downloading these data requires LIGO.ORG credentials (issued to members of the LIGO-Virgo Collaboration and friends).
-These data, and more from other LIGO milestones, are available publicly `here <http://www.ligo.org/science/data-releases.php>`_.
+However, these data, and more from other LIGO milestones, are available publicly `here <http://www.ligo.org/science/data-releases.php>`_.
+For instructions on how to download and read those data, please `read this <public-data>`_.

 =========================
 `TimeSeries` applications